-- The name of the plug-in (OSGi bundle) that provides the application. - The full/absolute name of the Java class that implements the application.
+- Optionally, the --launcher.noRestart argument, if provided by the Eclipse launcher. - The name of the plug-in (OSGi bundle) that provides the application. - The full/absolute name of the Java class that implements the application.
 Must extend the Application class and have a parameterless constructor. - \circ The remaining command line arguments are the command line arguments for the application itself.